stefanoruth/laravel-elixir-lost/readme.md

 ## Usage

-This Laravel Elixir extension allows you to compile Stylus.
+This Laravel Elixir extension allows you to compile Lost.

 ## Installation